d0midigi/MITRE-ATT-CK-TTPs-Mapping-to-Active-Directory-AD-Attacks/README.md

 RDP is widely used in corporate environments for IT management, supporting remote work, and accessing cloud-based servers, although it requires secure configuration to avoid security risks.

 ## Persistence [(TA0003)](https://attack.mitre.org/techniques/TA0003/)
 Persistence is a core tactic within the MITRE ATT&CK® framework, representing techniques that adversaries use to maintain access to a target system, even after disruptions such as consistent reboots, credential changes, or network interruptions.
 The ultimate goal of this tactic is to ensure long-term, continued presence on a compromised host to facilitate further malicious activity, such as data theft, espionage, or lateral movement.
-With over 20 distinct techniques categorized under it, persistence is crucial for threat actors because it allows them to retain a foothold even if their initial entry method is discovered and blocked.
+With over 20 distinct techniques categorized under it, persistence is crucial for individuals because it allows them to retain a foothold even if their initial entry method is discovered and blocked.
 ## Persistence Attack Techniques and Tools
 ### 1. Account Manipulation [(T1098)](https://attack.mitre.org/techniques/T1098/)
 * Account Manipulation is a MITRE ATT&CK® technique where adversaries modify existing, legitimate user or administrator accounts to maintain persistent access, escalate privileges, or evade detection.
-Unlike creating new accounts (T1136), which often triggers security alerts, manipulating existing accounts allows attackers to hide in plain sight using valid credentials.
+Unlike creating new accounts (T1136), which often triggers security alerts, manipulating existing accounts allows individuals to hide in plain sight using valid credentials.
 ### 2. Modifying Privileged Groups [(T1098.007)](https://attack.mitre.org/techniques/T1098/007/)
-* Attackers modify group memberships to elevate privileges from a standard user to an administrator or to gain access to sensitive resources.
+* Individuals modify group memberships to elevate privileges from a standard user to an administrator or to gain access to sensitive resources.
-* **Windows Persistenc**: Attackers use commands like `net localgroup "Administrators" [username] /add` or `net group "Domain Admins" [username] /add` to promote a compromised account.
+* **Windows Persistenc**: Individuals use commands like `net localgroup "Administrators" [username] /add` or `net group "Domain Admins" [username] /add` to promote a compromised account.
 * **Linux Persistence**: Adversaries may add a user to the `sudo` or wheel groups using `usermod -aG sudo [username]` to obtain root-level privileges.
 * **Active Directory/Cloud Persistence**: Adding a user to the Domain Admins group or assigning high-level RBAC roles (e.g., Global Administrator in Office 365) ensures persistent, high-level access.
 ### 2. Adding Keys to `authorized_keys` [(T1098.004)](https://attack.mitre.org/techniques/T1098/004/)
-* On Linux/macOS systems, attackers add their own SSH public keys to the `.ssh/authorized_keys` file of a user, allowing them to log in via SSH without a password.
+* On Linux/macOS systems, individuals add their own SSH public keys to the `.ssh/authorized_keys` file of a user, allowing them to log in via SSH without a password.
-* **Mechanism**: An attacker who gains shell access will append their public key to `/home/[username]/.ssh/authorized_keys`.
+* **Mechanism**: An individual who gains shell access will append their public key to `/home/[username]/.ssh/authorized_keys`.
-* **Persistence**: Even if the attacker's original malicious process is killed, they can re-enter the system at any time using the corresponding private key, bypassing password-based security.
+* **Persistence**: Even if the individual's original malicious process is killed, they can re-enter the system at any time using the corresponding private key, bypassing password-based security.
 * **Cloud Persistence**: In cloud environments, this can be done via CLI or API to modify SSH keys on virtual machine instances.
 ### 3. Manipulating User Attributes [(T1098)](https://attack.mitre.org/techniques/T1098/)
 * Adversaries tweak specific account attributes to bypass security policies or maintain access.
-* **Password Policies**: Attackers may change passwords repeatedly to ensure the compromised account does not expire, or set a known password while bypassing password history requirements.
+* **Password Policies**: Individuals may change passwords repeatedly to ensure the compromised account does not expire, or set a known password while bypassing password history requirements.
 * **Service Principal Names (SPN)**: Manipulating SPNs can facilitate Kerberoasting, a technique to crack service account passwords.
 ### 4. MFA/Device Registration [(T1098.005)](https://attack.mitre.org/techniques/T1098/005/)
-* Attackers may register a new device to a user account via Azure Entra ID or Duo self-enrollment portals to bypass Multi-Factor Authentication (MFA).
+* Individuals may register a new device to a user account via Azure Entra ID or Duo self-enrollment portals to bypass Multi-Factor Authentication (MFA).
 * **Logon Hours**: Modifying allowed logon hours to allow access 24/7.
 ### 5. Cloud-Specific Manipulation [(T1098.003)](https://attack.mitre.org/techniques/T1098/003/)
 * **Additional Cloud Roles**: In AWS, an adversary may use `AttachUserPolicy` to attach an IAM policy with excessive permissions to a compromised account.